 Under normal circumstance, anger is a very natural and healthy emotional state.
 However, for someone who has frequent flare-ups or anger that spirals into other rage-related emotions and actions, that can be seen as a very unhealthy emotional state.
-The anger itself isn’t the concern, what you do and how you react to your anger is the area of concern, especially when others bear the brunt of your outbursts.
+The anger itself isn’t the concern, it's how you manage your anger - what you do and how you react that is the area of concern, especially when others bear the brunt of your outbursts.

 Getting your anger under control can help you to preserve relationships, both personal and professional, and help to keep your blood pressure steady while also preserving your mental state.
 The following tips can help you with the anger management process; remember that it is a process as there are no quick fixes to anger issues.

 Discover a healthy way to release your anger